 Burpees — the exercise that launched

 a thousand memes.
-And not because they're so well liked.
+And that's not because people love them.
 They've been the bane of people's workouts for a long time.
-But they're not just the favored torture strategy of personal trainers and group exercise instructors.
+But they're not just the favored torture strategy of personal trainers and group fitness instructors.
 They're a fantastic full-body exercise that gets your heart rate pumping.

-Here's how to do them: Start standing with feet shoulder-width apart.
-Drop down so your hands are by your feet, and then jump your feet back so you're in a plank (top of a push-up).
-Then lower down into a push-up, raise back up to a plank and jump your feet back to your hands.
-From there, jump straight up, hands overhead, and land back on the ground with knees slightly bent.
+Here's how to do them: Start by standing with your feet shoulder-width apart.
+Drop down so your hands are by your feet, and then jump your feet back so you're in a plank (top part of a push-up).
+Then lower down into a push-up, return back up to a plank and jump your feet to your hands.
+From there, jump straight up, hands overhead, and land back on the ground with your knees slightly bent.
 Now repeat!